saisai1234567/compsci-705-group-project/README.md

 ## Complete steps to run the code:

-1.Install modules and dependencies:
+1. Install modules and dependencies:

 pip install pandas torch transformers flask

-2.Input python model-training.py in the command line(or just run it,when it finish will print The model is saved as 'empathy_classifier_model.pth')  to start training the model.
+2. Input python model-training.py in the command line(or just run it,when it finish will print The model is saved as 'empathy_classifier_model.pth')  to start training the model.
 After completion, the trained model will be generated and saved (The training process may take a while.Don't worry).

-3.Type python app.py in the command line(or just run it ).
+3. Type python app.py in the command line(or just run it ).
 Open http://127.0.0.1:5000/ in your local browser

 4. The remaining steps are to enter the dialog, click the button, and get the result!